dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-17-Force-of-Recurrent-Neural-Networks.md

 <span class='red'>I-know-everything:</span>  So, Padwan today we are going to study about language through the lens of Neural Networks.
 Let me get philosophical for a bit, and show how we are what today because we are able to communicate which each other the ideas, the ideas to push the human race forward.
 Language has been a critical cornerstone to the foundation of human mankind and will also play a critical role in human-computer world.*Don't send terminator vibes, transmitting [JARVIS](https://marvel-movies.fandom.com/wiki/J.A.R.V.I.S.) vibes....*

-<span class='green'>I-know-nothing:</span> Does this mean that it will be like Image where computer understand only numbers, the underlying language will be converted to numbers and where neural network does it's magic?
+<span class='green'>I-know-nothing:</span> Does this mean that it will be like Image where computer understand only numbers, the underlying language will be converted to numbers and where some neural network does it's magic?

 <span class='red'>I-know-everything:</span> Bingo, that's exactly right.
 As Image understanding has it's own challenges like occlusion, viewpoint variation, deformations, background clutter, etc., dealing with language comes with it's own challenges, starting from what language we are dealing with.
 This is what Natural Language Processing (NLP) field is about.